-The sudden seizure of the Silicon Valley Bank on March 8, made it the biggest banking failure in the United States since the financial collapse of 2008.
+The sudden seizure of the Silicon Valley Bank on Mar 8 made it the biggest banking failure in the United States since the financial collapse of 2008.
 Silicon Valley Bank, or SVB, had business with nearly half of the venture backed start-ups in the United States, being majorly involved with the country’s venture-backed tech companies.
-SVB had around $212 billion in assets in December 2022.

 The problems for the bank started when the Fed started hiking interest rates continuously last year.
-In 2021, SVB had invested large deposits of around $190 billion in U.S. government backed bonds and mortgage-backed securities, which then seemed to favor the bank due to being issued in a low interest rate scenario.
+In 2021, SVB had invested billions of dollars in U.S. government-backed bonds and mortgage-backed securities, which then seemed to favor the bank due to being issued in a low interest rate scenario.
 However, the value of the low interest rate bonds took a tumble because of the rate hikes.

 The sudden collapse of the bank saw $100 billion being wiped out from the market value of U.S. bank stocks just within two days of the event.
 The seizure of SVB caused a ripple effect on the digital asset industry, with the crypto market witnessing increased volatility.
 The collapse caused volatility in the global markets as investors feared another global crisis.
 The Volatility Index neared its six-month high, with rating agencies like Moody’s cutting its outlook on the banking sector to negative from stable.

-However, the Fed was fast to intervene and announced that customers of the fallen bank would have access to their funds, as 89% of around $200 billion in deposits was uninsured.
+However, the Fed was fast to intervene and announced that customers of the fallen bank would have access to their funds.
 The announcement was an attempt to shore up the confidence in the banking sector of the country.
 Shareholders and unsecured debtors would be covered under the announcement of the Fed.

 The collapse of SVB saw the greenback weaken which caused many economists and analysts to believe that the Fed may not increase the interest rates with such aggression.
 Currencies such as the Japanese yen and Swiss franc benefited from the fall of the bank.
 The Silicon Valley Bank UK was bought by HSBC for 1 pound.